 When Terri Sorensen, CEO of Friends of the Children, was ready to actuate the Rood’s exceptional gift, she reached out to Max for guidance.
 Having just retired, Max introduced her to David Petersen, Chair of Tonkon Torp’s Real Estate & Land Use Practice Group.
 David will work with Terri over the next three years to ensure that the transfer of titles and resales of the five nationally-situated properties proceeds smoothly.
 Tonkon Torp is providing their services to Friends of the Children at a discounted rate to minimize the related transaction costs.

 Yalda Bahramian, a Business Department associate, helped Friends of the Children form a new entity to receive title of the gifted properties.
 Jeanette Schuster, Chair of Tonkon Torp’s Environmental & Natural Resources Practice Group, handled the environmental due diligence on the first two properties prior to the title transfer to Friends of the Children, and David led the transactions which closed in mid-May 2023.
+The two properties were subsequently resold, generating over $8 million to fund Friends of the Children’s important work in our communities.
 The parties expect that the next two properties will be donated and sold in the third quarter of 2024, and the final property will be donated and sold in the first quarter of 2025.

 Tonkon Torp is honored to support the work of visionary philanthropists like the Roods and the Campbells who are working to make our region and our country brighter for our youth.